Undergraduate Study in Urban and Regional Studies

 - Failure to have an Exit Project Advisor on file by the end of the first year of study (May 31) may result in an enrollment and/or registration hold until an advisor has been identified.

 - The M.R.P. degree is a two-year program of study.
 Students have a maximum of four year from the time of matriculation to complete all degree requirements.
-After four years, students will be withdrawn from the program.
+After four years, students may be withdrawn from the program.

 Criteria for Good Academic Standing: